 Grading procedures will be applied consistently within and among schools.
 Grading practices must include clear and timely communication, alignment with curriculum, accurate reflection of student achievement, and fair representation of student performance.
 Grading practices must be fair and manageable and support effective teaching and learning.
 Grades on report cards reflect academic achievement in relation to course expectations, as outlined in the MCPS curriculum.
 Extra credit may not be used.
 Course specific procedures for grading are defined, used consistently, and explained clearly to students and parents/guardians in writing at the beginning of a semester or school year.
-Additional information about grading and reporting can be found at https://www.montgomeryschoolsmd.org/departments/policy/pdf/ikara.pdf.
+Additional information about grading and reporting can be found at ww2.montgomeryschoolsmd.org/departments/policy/detail. aspx?recID=224&policyID=IKA-RA§ionID=9f.